 Fiscal years 2020 and 2021 have been significantly impacted by the COVID-19 pandemic.
-Lextran temporarily suspended collecting passenger fares in March 2020, similar to many transit agencies nationwide, due to social distancing guidelines and an in effort to protect operators by limiting close contact with customers.
-The temporary suspension continued through the date of release of this report.
+Lextran stopped collecting fares in March 2020, similar to many transit agencies nationwide, due to social distancing guidelines and an in effort to protect operators by limiting close contact with customers.
 In addition, high rates of unemployment, business closures, and the University of Kentucky shifting to virtual classes reduced ridership significantly from March through July.
-Ridership began to increase slightly in August and September; however it has remained well below ridership in previous years.
-Federal funding related to the CARES Act in the amount of \$13.8 million was awarded in fiscal year 2020 to be utilized between January 20, 2020 and March 30, 2025.
+Ridership began to increase slightly in August and September, however it has remained well below ridership in previous years.
+Federal funding related to the CARES Act in the amount of \$13.8 was awarded in fiscal year 20 to be utilized between January 20, 2020 and March 30, 2025.
 Several unknowns related to the pandemic remain - the likelihood of additional emergency funding, how ridership may recover moving forward, the impacts on funding at the federal and local levels, and how labor costs may be impacted due to impending labor contract negotiations and trends nationwide.